RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 #### Small study rooms

 From 02 November 2020 on, small study rooms are available for individual use on HHU’s campus.
-These small study rooms are primarily intended for participation in online classes which require active involvement such as taking an active part in a discussion.

-These small study rooms are open Monday – Friday from 10.30am to 6pm and can be booked via a web application for an allocated time slot.

-It is in the uses’ responsibility to abide by these terms of use.These include, besides the [ general rules of behaviour](https://www.corona.hhu.de/en/covid-19-suspected-and-confirmed- cases-hygiene-policy), single-person occupancy of the study rooms.
-Should it become obvious that the study rooms are used by groups or that the terms of use are violated in any other way, we will be forced to end this offer.
+These small study rooms may only be used by one person at a time and are primarily intended for participation in online classes which require active involvement such as taking an active part in a discussion.
+It is the users’ responsibility to abide by the terms of use.
+These include, besides the [ general rules of behaviour](https://www.corona.hhu.de/en/covid-19-suspected-and-confirmed- cases-hygiene-policy) the obligation to respect the single-person occupancy rule.
+It is not permitted to use these rooms as a group or for purposes other than the participation in online courses.
+Spaces that are intended exclusively for studying are available in the library.
+HHU’s security contractor will make sure that these rules are obeyed.
+Should it become apparent that the rooms are used by groups or that the terms or use are violated in any other way, we will be forced to discontinue this service.

+These small study rooms are open Monday – Friday from 10.30am to 6pm.
+The rooms in building 23.02 are available from 8am – 6pm.
+The small study rooms can be booked [via a web application](https://www.philo.hhu.de/en/studium-und- lehre/lehre/allgemeine-informationen/raumbuchungen) for an allocated time slot at a time.
+It is mandatory to book a space in advance.

 #### Lecture theatres as a place to study

-From 04 November 2020 on, a lecture theatre will be made available as a place to study, from Monday – Thursday, 10:30am – 4.30pm:
+From 04 November 2020 on, a lecture theatre will be made available as a place to study, from Monday – Thursday, 10:30am – 6.00pm:

   * Monday: lecture theatre 3D in building 23.01
   * Tuesday: Substitute lecture theatre in building 16.12
   * Wednesday: lecture theatre 5D in building 25.21
   * Thursday: lecture theatre 2D in building 22.01

-Please note that 04 November, when this offer becomes available, is a Wednesday which means that during that week only on Wednesday and Thursday lecture theatres are available to study.

 In these lecture theatres, students can study in single-use workspaces or follow online classes which require only passive or silent participation.
 The